rombrew/phobia/doc/HardwareDesign.md

 ## Clean zones

-We typically need about 5us before current samples to be clean.
+We typically need about 5 us before current samples to be clean.
 If MOSFETs switching occur at this time then ADC result is discarded.

 ```